Skip to main content

 3. Design

-The nanotdf is a binary structure that allows for offline creation of small encrypted payloads.
+NanoTDF is a binary structure that allows for offline creation of small encrypted payloads.
 Where possible, the design attempts to provide quickly deserializable chunks of data.
 However, the design is mostly concerned with maintaining the smallest possible size.

 3.1 Assumptions